Eclypses/mte-relay-server/guides/aws/mte-relay-server-container-usage-guide.md

 - Create a new security group.
 - Give your security group a name and description.
-  - MTERelayElastiCacheSG
+  -  `MTERelayElastiCacheSG`
   - Allow traffic from MTE Relay ECS service.
 - Add a new inbound rule.
   - Type: All TCP
   - Source: Custom
-    - Click in the search box, and scroll down to select your security group MteRelayServiceSG.
+    - Click in the search box, and scroll down to select your security group `MteRelayServiceSG`.
   - Description: Allow traffic from MTE Relay ECS Service.
 - If an outbound rule does not already exist to allow all outbound traffic, create one.
   - Type: All Traffic